GunFightingYeti/GunFightingYeti.github.io/README.md

 #### ISC

 ## Acknowledgments
-#### DU's coding botcamp for teaching me almost everything that I know
+#### DU's coding bootcamp for teaching me almost everything that I know
 #### The Best Friends Gang for helping me when I got stuck